probmods/chapters/inference-process.md

  (hist (repeat 2000 (lambda () (chain 'c 10))) "c 10"))
 ~~~~

-Notice that this chain converges much more quickly to the uniform distribution---this is called the ''burn-in time''.
+Notice that this chain converges much more quickly to the uniform distribution---after only one step.
+The number of steps it takes for the distribution on states to reach the stable distribution (and hence lose traces of the starting state) is called the *burn-in time*.
+We can use a Markov chain as a way to (approximately) sample from its stable distribution, but the efficiency depends on burn-in time.
+While many Markov chains have the same stable distribution they can have very different burn-in times, and hence different efficiency.

 <!--
 ## Markov chains with lag